radville/mbta-route-calculator/README.md

 3. Create and initialize the postgres database by running `rails db:create` and then `rails db:migrate`

+4. Test models with `rspec spec/models/route_spec.rb` and `run with rspec spec/models/stop_spec.rb`

-4. Load the development site by entering `rails s` in the terminal.
+5. Load the development site by entering `rails s` in the terminal.

-5. To display Light Rail and Heavy Rail routes, the route with the most stops, and the route with the fewest stops, navigate to `localhost:3000/routes`.
+6. To display Light Rail and Heavy Rail routes, the route with the most stops, and the route with the fewest stops, navigate to `localhost:3000/routes`.
 When using the app for the first time, navigate to this page first to populate the database.

-6. Next, to calculate routes between stops, go to `http://localhost:3000`.
+7. Next, to calculate routes between stops, go to `http://localhost:3000`.